GNU/Linux host name resolution

 - the libc first attempts to use the

-file; - if this fails, the libc attempts to use the
+filesmodule, which uses static name/address mappings defined in the/etc/hostsfile; - if this fails, the libc attempts to use the

-module, which queries the resolvers listed in/etc/resolv.conf
+dnsmodule, which queries the resolvers listed in/etc/resolv.confusing the DNS protocol.

 A more featureful plug-in module list might look like: